🐠 The Great Barrier Reef is Australia’s most prized and visited natural destination.

 Southern Great Barrier Reef

-The southern marine park, consist of the base cities of Bundeberg, Gladstone and Rockhampton and its idyllic islands of Great Keppel, Pumpkin, Wilson, Heron, Lady Musgrave and Lady Elliot.
+The southern marine park consists of the base cities of Bundaberg, Gladstone, and Rockhampton, and its idyllic islands of Great Keppel, Pumpkin, Wilson, Heron, Lady Musgrave, and Lady Elliot.
 A lifetime travel experience.

-The Southern Itinerary spans from Bundeburg north ending at the town of MacKay.
+The Southern Itinerary spans from Bundaberg north, ending at the town of Mackay.

 Bundaberg:—the gateway to the Southern Great Barrier Reef.
 A four (4) hour drive north of Brisbane.